 What do people say about you today when you are not around?
 What will people say about you after you die?

 Imagine if it was your time to say goodbye to everyone in your life.
-This YouTube video of Andrea Bocelli and Sarah Brightman singing “Time to Say Goodbye” may help to get you into that spirit.
+This beautiful song about saying goodbye might help get you into that spirit.
 Picture it being played at your funeral.
 Although most of it is in Italian, it’s easy to imagine the words or you can fill in your own to fit your situation.
-Please let me know if this video goes dead here.

 I know that we aren’t supposed to worry about what other people say about us, but wouldn’t you rather they speak well of you?
 How will the accomplishment of your goal or dream affect how other people think and speak about you?
 How will your family, friends, and coworkers treat you differently once you achieve your goal?
 How will you behave when you are around them?

 Define what kind of man or woman you will be after you achieve your goal or dream and work toward becoming that person now.
 Once you become that person, the achievement of your goal or dream will be close behind.

 Those who never give up create great reputations and legacies.